ahmadajmi/learning-javascript/chapter1.md

 #### Native

 Described in the ECMAScript standard.
-Can be categorised as built in objects like Date .
+Can be categorized as built in objects like Date .
 Array . or user-defined ( var o = {}; )

 #### Host